 The computer that is running an agent on which you want to run coded UI tests cannot be locked or have an active screen saver.

 If you are running coded UI tests that start a browser, the service account for the test agent is used to start that browser.
 This service account must be the same as the user account that is the active user on this computer.
 If it is not the same user account, the browser will not start.

 If you are running a coded UI test that starts a browser as part of a build definition, the service account for the build service is used to start that browser.
 This service account must be the same as the user account that is the active user on this computer.
 If it is not the same user account, the browser will not start.
-For more information about how to run tests as part of the build process, see How to: Configure and Run Scheduled Tests After Building Your Application.

 Use the following procedure to set up any agents that are assigned to a role that performs a task that needs to interact with the desktop.